CreatCodeBuild/deno-graphql/readme.md

-This repo contains many of my GraphQL projects, hacks and ideas.
+My GraphQL projects and ideas.